A Polymer Chain with Dipolar Active Forces in Connection to Spatial Organization of Chromatin: Distribution functions of the radius of gyration

-\subsection{Distribution Functions of the Radius of Gyration}
+\section{Distribution functions of the radius of gyration}

 To further quantify the effects of the contractile and extensile active forces on the loci mobilities, we analyze the probability distribution, $(P(R_g))$ of the radius of gyration $R_g$ of the chain where $R_{g} = \sqrt{ \frac{1}{\text{N}} \sum_{i=1}^{N} \left (r_i - r_{\text{c}} \right)^2}$.
 For smaller DPC and DPE activities, $P(R_g)$s are Gaussian and appear to be qualitatively similar to $P(R_g)$ of passive system.
 But, $P(R_g)$s for high DPE and DPC forces show well-separated peaks (Fig. \ref{fig:histogram_gyration}).
 For large DPC force, $P(R_g)$ is Gaussian and sharply peaked at lower values of $R_g$.
 The broader distribution of $P(R_g)$ with peak at higher value of $R_g$ deviates from the Gaussian for large DPE force which accounts for the enhancement of stretching of the polymer chain.
 For the high DPC force, the deviation of the peak value of $P(R_g)$ from the passive case is small as compared to the deviation for the DPE force.
 This small deviation for the DPC force is most probably due to the self-avoidance of the beads.
-To test the effect of self-avoidance as an energetic barrier, we compute the potential energy and kinetic energy (KE) of the polymer chain at each instant of time in the steady state.
-PE increases more for the DPC forces than for the DPE forces (Fig. \ref{fig:energy}A) as the effect of self-avoidance translates to an increasing potential energy barrier for the DPC forces.
-On the other hand, KE increases more for the DPE forces than for the contractile forces (Fig. \ref{fig:energy}B) as the DPE forces show larger displacements than the DPC forces.
+To test the effect of self-avoidance as an energetic barrier, we compute the potential energy and the mean square fluctuation of the velocity $(v)$, $\left<v^2\right>$ per particle of the polymer chain at each instant of time in the steady state.
+The velocity of a monomer over the integration time step $\delta t$ is defined as $v=\frac{\vec{r}_{n}(t+\delta t)-\vec{r}_{n} (t)}{\delta t}$.
+It is a quantity that can be measured experimentally by tracking the position of a chromosomal locus as a function of time \cite{lampo2016physical} and has been extensively used to determine the nature of the stochastic process underlying the observed motion \cite{put2019active,di2018anomalous}.
+PE per particle increases more for the DPC forces than for the DPE forces (Fig. \ref{fig:energy}A) as the effect of self-avoidance translates to an increasing potential energy barrier for the DPC forces.
+On the other hand, $\left<v^2\right>$ per particle increases more for the DPE forces than for the contractile forces (Fig. \ref{fig:energy}B) as the DPE forces show larger displacements than the DPC forces.

-\subsection{Number Fluctuations}
+\section{Number fluctuations}